 • 1 teaspoon cinnamon

-The reason I am showing you a bag of frozen berries is that although for years I have made this delicious dessert with fresh berries, recently I substituted these frozen berries, unthawed and they were terrific.
-The oven thawed and cooked the berries perfectly, so you decide if you want to use fresh or frozen berries.
-I actually used them because I wanted to make the dessert early on the day of the event.
-I hadn’t gone to the store yet, and I decided to give it a go.
+I am showing you a bag of frozen berries because, although I have made this delicious dessert with fresh berries for years, I have recently substituted these frozen berries, unthawed, and they were terrific.
+The oven thawed and cooked the berries perfectly, so you decide whether to use fresh or frozen berries.
+I used frozen berries to make the dessert early on the event day.
+I hadn’t gone to the store yet, so I decided to try it.
 Win, either way!

 Here is a photo of mixed frozen berries for an option when making this healthy berry crumble as opposed to fresh berries.